 What should I book ahead in Venice?

 Book St. Mark’s Basilica and the Doge’s Palace ahead if you want smoother timing, especially in busy periods.
-Gondolas can stay flexible unless you want a fixed slot.
-Lagoon excursions are worth reserving only when you want bundled boat logistics.
+Book La Fenice or concert tickets once dates are fixed.
+Gondolas can stay flexible unless you want a fixed slot, and lagoon excursions are worth reserving only when you want bundled boat logistics.

 What are the best free things to do in Venice?

-The best free experiences are mostly spatial: walking Cannaregio in the evening, using the Zattere waterfront at sunset, exploring Rialto and San Polo in the morning, and letting the city’s bridges, campos, and canal edges do the work.
+The best free experiences are mostly spatial: walking Cannaregio in the evening, using the Zattere waterfront at sunset, exploring Rialto and San Polo in the morning, crossing bridges for changing canal views, and letting the city’s campos and canal edges do the work.
 Venice rewards good walking more than expensive overprogramming.

 What is worth doing in Venice at night?

-Evenings are best for Cannaregio bars, Dorsoduro walks, a concert or opera, or simply revisiting parts of San Marco after the daytime pressure drops.
+Evenings are best for Cannaregio bars, Dorsoduro walks, a concert or opera, a simple bacari route, or revisiting San Marco after the daytime pressure drops.
 Venice usually becomes more appealing at night because movement gets easier and the city feels less performative.

 What are the best things to do in Venice with kids?

-Vaporetto rides, the Doge’s Palace, Murano glassmaking, and short workshop-style activities usually work better than long museum chains.
+Vaporetto rides, the Doge’s Palace, Murano glassmaking, Lido in warm weather, gelato stops and short workshop-style activities usually work better than long museum chains.
 Keep days lighter than you think you need, because bridges and walking fatigue build quickly for families.

 What should I do in Venice when it rains?

-Shift quickly to interiors: the Doge’s Palace, St. Mark’s Basilica, the Gallerie dell’Accademia, and the Peggy Guggenheim Collection are the strongest pivots.
+Shift quickly to interiors: the Doge’s Palace, St. Mark’s Basilica, the Gallerie dell’Accademia, the Peggy Guggenheim Collection, Frari, San Rocco, Ca’ Rezzonico and La Fenice are the strongest pivots.
 Rain makes Venice feel narrower fast, so grouping indoor stops by area matters more than usual.

 Are Murano and Burano worth it from Venice?